Problems converting a PDF file into a flip book?

-Technically, what happens is that some highlights and effects aren’t recognized by the flash player and therefore they can’t be converted to SWF files (each page in your flipbook is a SWF file).
+Technically, what happens is that some highlights, effects or other elements from the page aren’t recognized by the HTML5 player and therefore they can’t be converted properly.

 When this happens, the solution I personally use and recommend (it works every time) is to rasterize each page from the PDF file.